tsvensen/GruntStart/README.md

 * <code>grunt</code> or <code>grunt default</code> will lint, concat and minify both CSS and JS by default.
 * <code>grunt minify</code> will run the default task above and compress images with Yahoo!
 [SmushIt](http://www.smushit.com/ysmush.it/).
-* <code>grunt watch</code> is not a custom task, but inteded to run while developing to see live linting and minification results.
+* <code>grunt watch</code> is not a custom task, but intended to run while developing to see live linting and minification results.

 Grunt watch is truly where the power of Grunt shines as the default task is ran after each watched file is changed.
 See the quick tutorial below to learn more.